Bahram Hooshyar

-Bahram Hooshyar (بهرام هشیار) (1938–1991) was a commander of the Islamic Republic of Iran Air Force (IRIAF) and an important strategist in the Iran–Iraq War.
+Bahram Hooshyar (بهرام هشیار) (1938–1991) was an Iranian commander in the Islamic Republic of Iran Air Force (IRIAF) and an important strategist in the Iran–Iraq War.

 Operations

 Attack on H3

 General Hooshyar had a key role along with Major General Javad Fakouri in the Attack on H3 (Attack on Al-Waleed).

 Operation Samen-ol-A'emeh

-He not only was involved in designing Operation Samen-ol-A'emeh, but also General Hooshyar was an innovator of Iran's plan for launching missile in battle.
+He also was involved in the planning of Operation Samen-ol-A'emeh, and also was an innovator of Iran's plan for launching missiles in battle.

 Innovations

-He for first time established and started Khyber missile site (Foley Islamabad) along with some armored divisions operating Qazvin.
+He for the first time established and started Khyber missile site (Foley Islamabad) along with some armored divisions operating in Qazvin.

 Death

 He died in Tehran in 1991 after a long battle with cancer.
 Like many soldiers serving in the Iran-Iraq War, he was diagnosed with leukemia.
 His sculpture at the Museum of the Air Force is on display as one of Iran's symbols of the Iran–Iraq War.